National Environmental Policy Act (NEPA) Certificate: Cert

-- Cert - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Cortez, Delta, Ephraim, Heber, Junction, Kanab, Kaysville, Milford, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Richfield, Roosevelt (Uintah Basin), Salt Lake, Tooele, Vernal (Uintah Basin))
+- Cert - Logan , Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cedar City, Cortez, Delta, Ephraim, Heber City, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover , Online

 Students who complete this program are eligible for jobs with federal, state, and county agencies, as well as environmental consulting firms that prepare NEPA documents (environmental assessments and environmental impact statements).

 To apply and be accepted into the NEPA certificate program, a person must do the following:

 - Complete and submit a NEPA Certificate Program application form to the Department of Environment and Society at USU (for application form and mailing address, see: http://qcnr.usu.edu/nepa/application).

 - Provide a transcript documenting the completion of a bachelor’s degree.